expverhno3/leetcode-repo/README.md

   - build a dict to indicate all starts of intervals in the `intervals`
   - start from lowest end, and this lowest end indicates next start, break loop once the end is greater than largest start

-### 用最少数量的箭引爆气球

-- id: 452
-- name: minimum-number-of-arrows-to-burst-balloons
-- tag: Greedy, Array, Sorting

 ---

 ## 单调栈

-### 每日温度

-- id: 739
-- name: daily-temperatures
-- tag: Stack, Array, Monotonic Stack

 ### 股票价格跨度

-- id: 937
+- id: 901
 - name: online-stock-span
-- tag: Stack, Design, Data Stream, Monotonic Stack
+- tag: Stack, Design, Data Stream, Monotonic Stack, MARK
+- how
+  - what is in stack: (price, res)
+  - take a look at top of stack
+    - if new `price` >= previous price
+      - smaller than `price`: just pop out stack, keep look at stack top
+      - greater than `price`: end of loop
+    - new `price` < previous price
+      - append
+  - intuition
+    - only keep the higher prices ones in stack, smaller in the middle can be merged by higher ones

 ---